 The Campus Planning Office manages the development of long-range plans, such as the University District Framework Plan and PSU’s ten year capital plan to assess and accommodate the changing needs of the University.
 Feasibility studies and preliminary site plans are developed for potential campus development projects under the oversight of the Campus Planning Office.
 Information generated during these processes inform capital project requests submitted to the Oregon University System.
 The Campus Planning Office also produces reports, plans, and maps to document current conditions and planned development.
 Externally, the Campus Planning Office represents Portland State in planning processes managed by city and regional agencies and related committees.

-The Campus Planning Office tracks space use at Portland State through an annual inventory, assesses department space needs, prepares space requests, and provides support to the Campus Space Committee.
-The Campus Space Committee makes decisions about space allocation.
+The Campus Planning Office tracks space use at Portland State through an annual inventory, assesses department space needs, prepares space requests, and provides support to the Space Allocation Committee, which makes decisions about space use on campus.

 The Campus Planning Office works closely with PSU Transportation & Parking Services to plan for the transportation needs of students, employees, and visitors, and to ensure that transportation is considered in potential development projects.